 We invite you to join the conversation by adding your comments observations, questions and interpretations of this photo by Gordan Parks entitled "Emma Watson and her Grandchildren" (1934).

 aesthetic space, aesthetic experience

-We are concerned, as members of The Maxine Greene Center, with having aesthetic experiences, inhabiting aesthetic spaces.
+We are concerned, as members of The Maxine Greene Institute with having aesthetic experiences, inhabiting aesthetic spaces.
 The excerpt here, from Variations on a Blue Guitar, reminds us how to approach the world aesthetically, and of the value of works of art created for this kind of noticing.